Section 9: Code of Conduct

 2. The coordinator will then notify all parties involved within 24 hours after the submission.
 At this time, the parties will be notified of the charges and brought into the Recreational Sports office.

-3. At the completion of the meeting, the parties will be verbally notified of the coordinator’s decision.
-Within 24 hours after the decision, a written letter indicating the decision will be sent to all parties.
+3. At the completion of the meeting, the parties will be notified of the coordinator’s decision.
+Within 24 hours after the decision will be communicated to all parties.

-4. Within 24 hours after the decision is made, a written appeal may be made to the associate director of programs.
+4. Within 24 hours after the decision is made, a written appeal may be made to the director of Recreational Sports.

 Article 7: Verbal Abuse